Up to four of the most compelling arguments within the word limit will win a grant of £500 each.

 Each year the Social Workers Union seeks to challenge and engage students and apprentices with the SWU Assignment — an essay competition for World Social Work Day in which we pose questions about current issues in social work.

-The competition is open to Social Work Students undertaking an Undergraduate or Post Graduate Social Work Degree in the UK and to Social Work Apprentices.
-All completed assignments are judged by a Panel.
-Up to four of the most compelling arguments within the word limit of 750-1000 words win a grant of £500 each.
+The competition is open to Social Work Students undertaking an Undergraduate or Post Graduate Social Work Degree in the UK and to Social Work Apprentices in the UK.

 Click here to learn more about student membership with SWU and BASW – the specialist trade union and professional association for social work in the UK have a fantastic joint membership offer to support you through your social work journey!